SilverReaperDS/Express-Assignment/README.md

-# Express & Sequelize Assignment — Authors & Books API
+# Express & Sequelize Assignment - Authors & Books API (i didnt have an idea so i chose the one the professor suggested)

 A RESTful CRUD API built with **Node.js**, **Express**, and **Sequelize** (MySQL), demonstrating models, one-to-many relationships, migrations, and organized routes/controllers.